Building a Temporary Wall

 Tips:

-• Measure your ceiling height before cutting the 2×4 timber.
+• Measure your ceiling height before cutting the 2×4 timber (measure twice).

 0 comments